victoriacheng15/website/docs/books/atomic-habits.md

 The close:

 Usually the environment or people around you.
 We pick up habits from the people we spend the most time with.
-Beware of peer pressure, it could be bad, but depends.
+Beware of peer pressure, it could be bad but depends.
 To make habits more attractive, you can join a culture where your desired behaviour is the normal behaviours and something in common with the group.

 The many:

 Usually the society you are in.
 It could be good or bad.
 The normal behaviour of the tribe often overpowers the desired behaviour of the individual.
-It is similar to something that is traditional that has been passed down generations to generations.
-If one generation doesn't do the certain traditional thing, then it could be mean challenging the tribe and this means change is unattractive.
+It is similar to something traditional that has been passed down from generation to generation.
+If one generation doesn't do certain traditional things, then it could mean challenging the tribe and this means change is unattractive.
 On the other hand, if the change is fitting in the tribe, then the change is very attractive.

 The powerful:

-Usually the people who are powerful or similar.
+Usually, the people who are powerful or similar.
 Let’s say you want to be an Olympics swimmer, you probably would look up to Michael Phelps or a swimmer from your country.
 Or Be a celebrity, you would look up to the celebrity you like.

 In the end, we desired something from someone, and we usually learn from them and then maybe twerk it to fit our needs.

+If a behaviour can get us approval, respect, and praise, we find it attractive

-> If a behaviour can get us approval, respect and praise, we find it attractive
+> If a behaviour can get us approval, respect, and praise, we find it attractive

 ## Chapter 10

 How to find and fix the causes of your bad habits?

-The cue is always the thing that trigger your habits, regardless good or bad.
+The cue is always the thing that triggers your habits, regardless of good or bad.
 Also, the craving will fuel the desire you do the habits.

-> The specific cravings you feel and habits you perform are really an attempt to address your fundamental underlying motive.
+> The specific cravings you feel and habits you perform are an attempt to address your fundamental underlying motive.

 If a habit successfully addresses a motive, you develop a craving to do it again.

 How to reprogram your brain to enjoy hard habits?
 You can make hard habits more attractive if you can learn to associate them with a positive experience.
 Maybe need a slight mindset shift.

-To summarize, habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feeling (the opposite of 2nd Law of Behaviour Change - make it unattractive).
+To summarize, habits are attractive when we associate them with positive feelings and unattractive when we associate them with negative feelings (the opposite of the 2nd Law of Behaviour Change - make it unattractive).